 The Typ XXVI would have been the first German combat submarine to have it's attack center located in the control room.
 Previous designs put the captain in the conning tower.
 In the Typ XXVI, the conning tower contained only an escape trunk.
 The usual two periscopes would have been provided, a night periscope with a large objective lens, and an attack periscope with a very narrow head to minimize the chances of it being spotted during the day.

-While the Walter turbine would have allowed a very high submerged speed for chasing down a target, or escaping an attacker, the need to carry huge supplies of the highly-corrosive hydrogen peroxide fuel limited the use of turbines.
+While the Walter turbine would have allowed a very high submerged speed for chasing down a target, or escaping an attacker, the need to carry huge supplies of the highly-corrosive hydrogen peroxide fuel would have limited the use of the turbine.
 For normal propulsion, one of these boats would have used its diesel engine or electric motor.
 A Schnorchel was fitted, and the head would have been covered in the usual anti-radar coating and contained the most advanced radar detector available.